JULIE D. JOHNSTON

 - GreenHeart Education advocates and educates for transformative sustainability education, through community and school presentations and workshops (virtual and in person), consultations with individual teachers, and website resources.

-I have worked locally with School District 64 schools (Gulf Islands, British Columbia, Canada) and virtually with educators around the world (Ethiopia, Kenya, Malaysia, Philippines, USA) to encourage and support the implementation of sustainability education and greening initiatives in their school goals.
+I have worked locally with School District 64 schools (Gulf Islands, British Columbia, Canada) and virtually with educators around the world (Ethiopia, Kenya, Malaysia, Philippines, USA, other parts of Canada) to encourage and support the implementation of sustainability education and greening initiatives in their school goals.
 GreenHearted's Greening the Heart of Education workshop is now being offered as professional development for teachers in Ethiopia through a partnership with Eco-Ethics International Union - Ethiopia branch.

 - Resource Teacher, Spring Leaves Family Learning Program, School District 64, Pender Island, BC (2007-2017)

 - I worked with a growing number of home-based learners (kindergarten to grade 9) enrolled in the local school, as well as their parents, to help them create holistic, self-directed education plans that will prepare these students for 21st century realities.
 Highlights included growing our own organic Canadian red fife wheat and making pizzas from scratch, and spearheading the learning garden at Pender Island Elementary-Secondary School (from building the raised beds to designing the Garden Classroom, from planning our school's harvest luncheons to cooking garden vegetable soups to raise funds for the Humanitarian Coalition).

 I planned weekly get-togethers that included cooperative play in the gym, use of the library and art room resources, and a workshop presented by a student, parent or community member (geology, wind power, land formations, fungi, flower pressing, pottery and other arts are past examples).
 I also planned field trips and organized an annual ecologically-focused camping trip.

 - Acting Coordinator/Recruiter, Saturna Ecological Education Centre (2010-2011)

 - I revitalized the SEEC Semester for grade 11 and 12 students from Gulf Island, Lower Mainland and southern Vancouver Island school districts.
 Communicated with superintendents, forged partnerships, made presentations, ran a community workshop on Saturna Island, designed a new brochure, organized and hosted four family weekends for prospective students, and recruited a full complement of new students.